ZStriker19/java_lab_auto/README.md

 Can also curl ServiceX to hit ServiceY on SpringTest1 `curl --header "name: zach" localhost:9390/ServiceX`

-Side note: I also installed the latest tracer version and deleted the on that came with the project Ω
 When adding open tracing had to manually set the datadog ot tracing version

 When using just the opentracer I ran the command: `java -Ddd.trace.analytics.enabled=true -jar build/libs/springtest0-1.0.jar --server.port=9390` should use port 9390 if connecting with separate application